Easter has gone also this year, and as always I spent a lot of time in the kitchen 🙂

 - Take the largest and highest baking pan you have (a doughnut shape, and at least 9-10 cm high), or if you prefer take two pans and cut the roll in two halves.
 Before placing the roll in the baking pan you have to connect the two ends, making one end enter in the other.
 Then carefully place it in the baking shape, but before spread some fat on the bottom and on the sides.

 - Cover with a wet clean towel and let it grow at room temperature for other 2-4 hours about (it depends on your room temperature), until it reaches almost the top of the baking pan.

 - When it’s fully grown place the eggs on the top pushing them a bit in the dough, keep them at same distance to each other, and block each of them using a cross made with 2 lines of dough from the piece you kept aside earlier.

-- Spread one yolk on all the surface using a brush and then finally bake in the oven at static mode, 180 °C, for about 50-60 minutes (test if it’s well cooked introducing a wooden stick in the core).
+- Bake in the oven at static mode, 180 °C, for about 60 minutes (test if it’s well cooked introducing a wooden stick in the core).
+After the first 40-45 minutes spread one yolk on all the surface using a brush.
 The perfume will be amazing 🙂

 Products used in this recipe:

 Flours: “Farina di Manitoba w330” from Molino Rossetto, and “Farina Buratto Bio” (Tipo 2, w290) from Mulino Marino.